chicagolandmesh/chicagolandmesh.org/docs/guides/reticulum/index.md

     ---

-    Start the Reticulum section with onboarding notes, first steps, and setup placeholders.
+    Flash a node, connect to it, and walk through the first setup steps.

     [:fontawesome-solid-angle-right: Open](getting-started/index.md)